Don't see reason why families can't accompany players in Australia: Ganguly | Sports-Games

 "But I am told Australia is COVID free at the moment, there aren't many cases.
 Basically, we are trying to get everything in place and make sure it is safe.
 That's all," he said.
 Ganguly also said that they have requested Cricket Australia to ensure that their players can train during the 14-day quarantine period.

 "We have requested that because they have been in the IPL for a long time (in the UAE) and then they go straight from the IPL to Australia because there is a 14-day quarantine.
-It will be solved," Ganguly told Australian newspaper 'The Age'.
+It will be solved," he said.
 Sydney and Canberra are likely to host the white ball leg of three T20Is and as many ODIs while the four-match Test series is starting with a D/N pink-ball match in Adelaide from December 17.
 Brisbane, Melbourne and Sydney are the venues of the other three Tests.

 ALSO READ